How to Use Flight Simulation for Real Pilot Training

 Currency Maintenance

-Between lessons or during weather delays, simulation maintains proficiency.
-Studies show that simulator practice between flight sessions helps retain skills better than rest alone.
-Even brief sessions keep procedures fresh.
+Between lessons or during those frustrating weather delays (and if you train anywhere with actual seasons, you’ll know plenty about those), simulation keeps your skills from getting rusty.
+Studies show that simulator practice between flight sessions helps retain skills better than doing nothing at all.
+Even short fifteen-minute sessions keep procedures fresh in your head.

 Advanced Training Applications